JojoCMS-Plugins/jojo_hold_page/readme.txt

 Allowed groups
 --------------
-You can set any group to be allowed to log in and bypass the hold page.
-Running Setup will create any user groups that don't exist.
+If an Owner group to be allowed to log in and bypass the hold page.
+Running Setup will create the group if it don't exist.

 Google Analytics
 ----------------